dicebear/dicebear/apps/docs/pages/guides/how-dicebear-tags-variants/index.md

 ---
 title: How DiceBear Tags Variants
 description: >
-  How DiceBear assigns variant tags to its own styles, and what each tag in the standard set means: mood, hair length, hair style, headwear, facial hair, eyewear, and accessory.
+  How DiceBear assigns variant tags to its own styles: the animation tags that ship today, and the planned standard set for the character styles covering mood, hair length, hair style, headwear, facial hair, eyewear, and accessory.
 ---

 # How DiceBear tags variants

 DiceBear's own styles share one set of tags, so the [`tags`](/guides/filter-variants-with-tags/) filter behaves the same from one style to the next.
+Today only one category ships: the `animation` tag of the animated styles.
+The character categories further down arrive with an upcoming release.

 DiceBear tags each variant by looking at how it renders, not at its name.
 Names are not always reliable.
 A hair variant called `long04` can turn out short once you look at it, so the rendered shape decides the tag.

 A few principles keep the tags consistent: